Thorinori/d2launcher/docs/README.md

 The logging file is `~/.d2launcher/d2launcher.log` and **is** rotated on every start of d2launcher.
 This contains only logs from execution of Diablo II.

 ## Menu Custom command

-Replace "Diablo II" menu command with `custom_command="/my/custom/cmd"`
+Replace "Diablo II" menu command with `custom_command="/my/custom/cmd"` (e.g. to start via Lutris or custom script instead).

 ## Exclude files from update patch